History Timeline

 2022 – The J’s Early Childhood Center opens two infant rooms, expanding enrollment to children who are 8 weeks old.

 2022 – Through funding by Mt.
-Saini Foundation, RecoveryZone, a self-service dedicated room with restorative equipment opened.
+Sinai Health Foundation, RecoveryZone, a self-service dedicated room with restorative equipment opened.

 2022 – A new two-level static Adventure Ropes Course with 30 elements opens at Camp Wise.